tommit1970/breakfastlogger/readme.txt

 Currently in Progress:
 ----------------------
-2022/01/17-2022/01/20: Menu options in a dictionary, so I only change it in one place('inputRec':'1','showRec':'2','deleteRec':'3', etc.)
+- Edit recordings when with admin authorities

 Thoughts and ideas for change:
 ------------------------------
-- Edit recordings when with admin authorities
+- Make a numcheck vs. rangecheck function inside smallFunctions.py
 - Check delete writeFile() - removed passed function
-- make show range
 - Logfile for changes - metalogfile
 - monthly structure, 'january', 'february', etc. on 'Show Recordings'
 - ask for date on 'Show One Recording', use time as a structure for saving data